katanazero86/katanazero86/README.md

 ### Hi there 👋

-> We started developing the web in June 2016.🖥️
+> We started developing the web in June 2016.🖥️ <br>
 > After I quit my job, I am currently looking for a job and studying at the same time.📚